 MiniMax M2 reflects a broader 2025 trend: open-source models approaching top-performing capabilities.
 With coding intelligence, agentic reasoning, and deployment efficiency, it sets a new standard for accessible, high-performance AI and redefines how developers tackle multi-step coding and interactive workflows.

-What's your data
+What's your data bottleneck this quarter?

 Missing data